hanumanhojo/Android-Image-Transfer-Demo/readme.md

 Different image resolutions can be selected in the app, and the BLE phy can be changed between 1Mbps and 2Mbps to demonstrate the difference (this requires a phone that supports 2Mbps).

 Tested on:
+- Google Pixel XL
+	- Up to 500kbps speed
+- HTC One M8
+	- Up to 63kbps speed
 - Samsung Galaxy S8
 	- Up to 1200kbps speed
 - Samsung Galaxy S6 (1Mbps mode only)